erdagnese/NextGenNEPA/README.md

 - creek_metadata_to_plot.csv - temperature, DO, etc. for all time sampled
 - sequencing_metadata_files folder
 -- metadata file for each run (RunX_202XXXXX_metadata.csv) which has the following columns: Sequencing.run, Sample.number, Sample.name, Index.number, i7_Index_Name, i5_Index_Name, Well, Locus, Creek, Station, Bio.rep, Month.year, Dilution.factor, Type (sample vs kangaroo)
-- insect_classifiers folder with subfolder for each marker (12S - which is both MiFish and MiMammal - and COI) - each subfolder has a .fasta file of sequences and a .txt file with taxonomy
+- insect_classifiers folder with subfolder for each marker (12S - which is both MiFish and MiMammal aka MiX - and COI) - each subfolder has a .fasta file of sequences and a .txt file with taxonomy

 *Note: raw fastq files are not housed here - the fastq files are processed using cutadapt and dada2 offline